Adamskoullos/JavaScript-OOP/README.md

 ### Module Pattern

+Firstly we will look at the traditional pattern, breaking the pattern down into its nuts and bolts and then we will move on to model the ES6 native module structure.

 The module pattern takes the namespace pattern to the next level.
 With all the advantages of the namespace pattern the module pattern allows code to be organised, built up and broken down into interchangable blocks.
 This makes it much easier to organise, maintain, reason about, test and also have multiple people working on the code base at the same time.

 Below is an example of the key parts to the module pattern structure and below that I break it down to detail each part with a fine tooth comb.
-After that I walk through how module files can be linked and utilised as one.
+We leave the traditional pattern at that point and switch over to focus on the ES6 model.

 ![Screenshot from 2021-02-10 06-45-38](https://user-images.githubusercontent.com/73107656/107475306-cd999800-6b6b-11eb-8384-6b1ce767a18e.png)